-What does the future holds?
-Are advances moving slow?
+What does the future hold?
+Are advances moving slowly?

-Regenerative medicine consists on the use of stem cells to fix structures in the body that do not function properly due to an injury or disease.
+Regenerative medicine consists of the use of stem cells to fix structures in the body that do not function properly due to an injury or disease.

-What sets regenerative medicine apart from many traditional drugs is that stem cells treatments aims to treat the root cause of a patient’s condition instead of just treating the symptoms as usually happens with traditional medicine.
+What sets regenerative medicine apart from traditional medicine is stem cells treatments aims to treat the root cause of a patient’s condition instead of just treating the symptoms.

 Many breakthroughs have been reported in scientific journals and the media over the years.
-Stem Cells Transplant Institute is always looking for our patients to be well informed and up-to-date about stem cells world.
+The Stem Cells Transplant Institute wants our patients to be well informed about current stem cell research.

-So, the question today is: What´s going on with Regenerative medicine?
+Today’s question is: What´s going on with regenerative medicine?
 Are expectations being reached?
-As advances and research grow, it also grows the questions and points of view about stem cells.
-But what´s the truth about the breakthroughs in stem cells?
+As research grows and medicine advances, the questions about stem cells grow.
+What is the truth about the breakthroughs in stem cell research?

-Let’s take a look to the therapies that have been widely used so far:
+Let’s take a look at the therapies that have been widely used so far:

-The earliest form of cell therapy was the transfusion of blood, which is commonplace in most clinical settings nowadays.
+The earliest form of cell therapy was the transfusion of blood, which today, is commonplace in most clinical settings.

 Next on the list was the transplantation of bone marrow.
-This therapy allows stem cells obtained from a donor to make new, healthy blood cells in patients with damage blood cells for radiation or blood cancers.
+This therapy allows stem cells obtained from a donor to make new, healthy blood cells in patients with damaged blood cells from radiation or blood cancers.

-Cell therapy using a patient’s own cells is also used in cases of severe burn and scald injuries.
+Cell therapy using a patient’s own cells is also used in cases of injuries from severe burns.
 Skin cells are isolated from a small biopsy and expanded by specialized procedures to be transplanted onto the burn wound to speed up healing.

 According to the authors of the report published in The Lancet: